 Work stresses tend most often to come from workload problems, from feeling insecure or ill-equipped, from work politics, or from the inadequate delegation.
-The first stage in laying such demons to rest is to step back and gain some perspective on the issues, in the context of life as a while, and then to start working on a practical solution to the problems – taking them one at a time.
-Short-term measures will get you out of a crisis, but they need to be followed by a longer-term review to address the underlying causes of your stress and to make lasting changes.
+The first stage in laying such demons to rest is to step back and gain some perspective on the issues, in the context of life as a while.
+Then, start working on a practical solution to the problems – taking them one at a time.
+Short-term measures will get you out of a crisis.
+But they need to be followed by a longer-term review to address the underlying causes of your stress and to make lasting changes.

 1. Set Yourself Realistic Target